 Why I Had to Give Up Grades or Give Up Teaching

 Like many teachers, I have spent countless hours trying to devise a perfect grading system, one that is equal parts fair and rigorous, that will reward students for hard work and punish certain behaviors that I saw as detrimental to my students’ progress.
 For twenty years I worked on this, tweaking certain policies, changing the weight of various assignments, assigning extra points for this or that.
-Sometimes, after revising my grading system, I ended up with a system might like the one I had scrapped two years before.
+Sometimes, after revising my grading system, I ended up with a system much like the one I had scrapped two years before.
 Though it had long seemed to be a fruitless task, I kept working at it.
 If only I could crack the code of grading, I thought, I could unlock a world where students were eager and motivated, and I could just focus on helping them learn.

 If you’re a teacher, spoiler alert: No such grading system exists.
 Of course not, right?
 But tinkering with grading systems, as all teachers do, distracts us from thinking critically about why we grade in the first place.
 One might say that the purpose of grades is to rank and categorize students, to distinguish the “successful” students from the less successful ones.
 Teachers can then intervene and provide more help to the less successful students, or so the argument goes.